iagorubio/MS-9A69B1-GPIO/README.md

 This code is in the Public Domain.

+*Note: Only GP0 address is on the doc, so if you need some more GPIOs a bit of thinkering is mandatory.*

 THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE